We value all our clients and take complaints very seriously.

-Stuart will write to you acknowledging your complaint and ask you to confirm or explain the details if you have not already done so.
+Ruth will write to you acknowledging your complaint and ask you to confirm or explain the details if you have not already done so.
 A copy of this procedure will be enclosed with the letter.

-Stuart will then investigate your complaint.
+Ruth will then investigate your complaint.
 This will normally involve reviewing your matter file and speaking to the member of staff acting on your behalf.

-Stuart may invite you to a meeting to discuss and, we hope, resolve the complaint.
+Ruth may invite you to a meeting to discuss and, we hope, resolve the complaint.
 If there is a meeting with you, we will write to you within five days of the meeting confirming what took place and any solutions agreed with you.

-Alternatively, Stuart will instead send you a detailed written reply to your complaint, including suggestions for resolving the matter and this will usually be within 21 days of sending you the acknowledgement letter.
+Alternatively, Ruth will instead send you a detailed written reply to your complaint, including suggestions for resolving the matter and this will usually be within 21 days of sending you the acknowledgement letter.
 The letter will confirm our position on the complaint and explain our reasons.